St. Marks Is Dead

-St. Marks Is Dead: The Many Lives of America's Hippest Street is a nonfiction book by Ada Calhoun about the history of St. Mark's Place, a three-block stretch of East Village, Manhattan.
+St. Marks Is Dead: The Many Lives of America's Hippest Street is a nonfiction book by Ada Calhoun about the history of St. Mark's Place, a three-block stretch of the East Village neighborhood of Manhattan.
 Calhoun, who grew up on the street, shows how disillusioned bohemians of every era have declared "St. Marks Is Dead" when their era on the street passed.
 The book was released on November 2, 2015, by W. W. Norton & Company.
 It was named by many publications one of the best books of 2015.